CylonicRaider/heim/README.md

 Heim is the backend and frontend of [euphoria](https://euphoria.leet.nu), a real-time community platform.
 The backend is a Go server that speaks JSON over WebSockets, persisting data to PostgreSQL.
-Our web client is built in React/Reflux.
+Our web client is built with React 15.x and Reflux.

 ## Getting started